-When it works as an amplifier, it serves as an energy booster.
-It comes in useful things like hearing aids, which is one of the prior gadgets people use for transistor.
-Hearing aids consist of tiny microphone that picks up sounds for your world and converts them into varying electric currents.
-Microphones are also fed into a transistor that boosts a tiny loudspeaker, and you hear much louder version of sound around you.
+Transistor as an amplifier serves as an energy booster.
+It comes in useful things like hearing aids, which is one of the prior gadgets people use for a transistor.
+Hearing aids consist of a tiny microphone that picks up sounds for your world and converts them into varying electric currents.
+Microphones are also fed into a transistor that boosts a tiny loudspeaker, and you hear a much louder version of sound around you.

 Transistors also work as switches.
 A small electric current flowing through one part of a transistor can make much larger current flow through the other part.
 This is how all computer chips work.
 For instance, a memory chip includes hundreds of transistors, each of which can be switched on or off individually.
 Since every transistor can be in two separate states, it can store two numbers zero and one separately.
 A chip can store billions of zeros and ones with billions of transistors and as many letters and numbers.